How to set up AWS Session Manager

 Define what OS user will use IAM user

-• using Session Manager Preferences (global)
+Using Session Manager Preferences (Global)

 AWS Session Manager defining default user.